Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Have you thought about the Sky-People and their war?"

-"I think…" Ferd... well, thought.
+"I think..."
+Ferd... well, thought.
 He’d never really considered it before. "...I think it isn’t just their war.
 It’s ours too, isn’t it?"

 "Yes.
 Our friends’ wars have always been our own."